 - Helping to come to term with the reality and identity

-What does it take for grief counseling to be effective?
+What does it take for grief counselling to be effective?

-However, counseling is always a way of guidance.
+However, counselling is always a way of guidance.
 Clients can never earn the best of that experience unless they are willing to make the necessary changes and genuinely commit to the process.
-When it comes to the question ‘does grief counseling help?’, an important fact is, counselors can’t change you.
+When it comes to the question ‘does grief counselling help?’, an important fact is, counsellors can’t change you.
 Or make you do things.
 In other words, what they have professionalized in is guiding you through your complicated emotions towards the light at the end of the tunnel.
-The grief counseling help process requires sacrifices.
+The grief counselling help process requires sacrifices.
 Some may be very hard to do.
-If you sign up to receive counseling, you are signing up to let a licensed professional help you with what you are feeling.
-After you entrust them with your emotions, it is always recommended to follow up with the guidelines offered by the counselor.
+If you sign up to receive counselling, you are signing up to let a licensed professional help you with what you are feeling.
+After you entrust them with your emotions, it is always recommended to follow up with the guidelines offered by the counsellor.

 Be mindful of the progress

-It is important that you confide in a counselor that you feel comfortable with.
+It is important that you confide in a counsellor that you feel comfortable with.
 If there is discomfort and distrust, you are unlikely to open up, and withholding information doesn’t help.
 Be mindful of the progress especially if your part of the exercise is successfully completed.
-You may have to change the counselor or ask them to change the counseling techniques if necessary.
+You may have to change the counsellor or ask them to change the counselling techniques if necessary.

-Not only that grief counseling helps you overcome extreme emotions, but it also helps you find a new part of yourself.
+Not only that grief counselling helps you overcome extreme emotions, but it also helps you find a new part of yourself.
 A loss can be accompanied by significant damage to you.
 You may lose yourself in the process of grieving.
-Grief counseling helps you move on while discovering new parts of yourself and helping you channel the emotions and energy into impactful work.
+Grief counselling helps you move on while discovering new parts of yourself and helping you channel the emotions and energy into impactful work.

-So, really when you ask if grief counseling really work, it really does.
+So, really when you ask if grief counselling really works, it really does.
 It does, with your dedication and sacrifices.
 With you wanting to be helped.